-The Summer 2021 season began on 28th March 2021 (0100hrs local) and ended on 31st October 2021 (0159hrs local).
-Figure 30 depicts the planned and actual usage of the night flight movement quota for the whole summer season.
+The Summer 2022 season began on 28th March 2021 (0100hrs local) and ends on 31st October 2021 (0159hrs local).
+Figure 32 depicts the planned and actual usage for the first week of the summer season 2022.

-Figure 31 provides a breakdown of the flights either avoiding the night quota period or using unplanned quota usage (dispensed or nondispensed).
+Figure 33 provides a breakdown of the flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
 "Avoided" includes flights which had been scheduled to operate during night quota period but operated during the day or shoulder period.
+Dispensations for unscheduled night movements were not applied to any of the flights in the 2022 summer season so far.